 First Time Home Buying Process Starts With Getting Pre-Approved

-This BLOG On First Time Home Buying Process Starts With Getting Pre-Approved
+This article is about First Time Home Buying Process Starts With Getting Pre-Approved

 First Time Home Buying Process Starts With Loan Application

-- Loan officer will then run a credit check.
+- The loan officer will then run a credit check

 What Is A Pre-Approval

 A pre-approval is issued after a loan officer reviews borrowers credit, income, asset, liabilities, credit report, credit scores, public records, and has an approve eligible per automated findings.

 - A pre-approval will lead to a formal mortgage loan commitment

 - Items stated on borrower’s mortgage application all will be verified by the lender